G3viz/g3viz/README.md

 brush | if show brush.
 Default `TRUE`. zoom | if enable zoom feature.
 Default `TRUE`.

-3. Visualize genomic mutation data via a lollipop diagram in a web browser
+3. <a name="view"></a>Visualize genomic mutation data via a lollipop diagram in a web browser

 Call `g3Lollipop` function to visualize genomic mutation data in a web browser.
 For example